a 21 day prayer & fast.

 Each day we will have a prayer focus and daily devotional for you to follow along with.
 It is a collection of thoughts and scriptures to help you know God and discover your purpose.
 Use these devotionals as prompts to dig deeper - to slow down, listen and lean in.
 We encourage you to carve out time every day to meditate on the prayer focus and spend time with God.

-All of the daily blogs will be available on our App and website starting January 1.
+The daily blogs will be available on our App and website starting January 6.

-From January 1-21, We will have open prayer Monday-Saturday from 7-8am at Refuge AND Tuesday night prayer from 6-7pm at Refuge!
+From January 6-26, We will have open prayer Monday-Saturday from 12-1pm at Refuge.

 You are invited to join us!